 On the downside, few small businesses can afford to take the chance of financing healthcare costs that can run into the hundreds of thousands of dollars for a major illness.
 A single catastrophic claim could force the company to file for bankruptcy.
 Businesses typically take out stop-loss insurance to cover catastrophic claims and may outsource claims processing to a third-party administrator.
 Companies need to carefully consider whether they can afford these added expenses.

 Why Choosing a PEO in the Kansas City Area Makes the Most Sense

 What each of the above health insurance options has in common is that employers must do all the work of obtaining and managing the plan themselves.
 We manage everything from benefits negotiation to administration and this is only a small portion of the services we provide.
+For more information about our employee benefits plans visit our website.
 Our company invites small business owners in Kansas City and the surrounding communities to request a consultation to learn more about the advantages of a co-employment relationship.